-Our pediatric allergists treat children who have airborne, environmental, and food allergies.
+Our pediatric allergists treat children who have airborne, environmental, medication, and food allergies.

 When your child has multiple allergies, is at risk for a life-threatening allergic reaction, or is experiencing growth issues related to food allergies, it affects the entire family.
-You may often worry about your child’s health, and he or she may worry too—about having an allergic reaction and about feeling different from his or her friends.
+You may often worry about your child’s health, and they may worry, too—about having an allergic reaction and about feeling different from their friends.

 Our team at the Pediatric Allergy Program, which includes a pediatric allergist, a pediatric nurse practitioner, and two pediatric allergy registered nurses, understands the challenges of living with allergies.
 We provide practical solutions for avoiding allergic triggers and access to the latest in allergy treatments.
 Our goal is to develop a long-term relationship with your child and family and provide you with the education and support you need.